 1. Anagama Kiln (穴窯) – The “Cave Kiln”

-A single-chamber, wood-fired kiln built into a hillside.
-Anagama kilns produce dramatic, natural ash glazes and flame markings due to prolonged wood stoking and irregular airflow.
+A single-chamber wood-fired kiln built into a hillside.
+Anagama kilns produce natural ash glazes and flame markings due to prolonged wood stoking and irregular airflow.

 2. Noborigama Kiln (登り窯) – The Climbing Kiln

-A multi-chambered, stepped kiln built on a slope.
-Heat rises from the bottom firebox and flows upward through connected chambers, increasing heat efficiency and volume capacity.
-Ideal for large-scale pottery production in regions like Shigaraki and Tokoname.
+A multi-chambered stepped kiln built on a slope.
+Heat rises from the bottom firebox and flows upward through connected chambers increasing the heat efficiency and volume capacity.
+It's ideal for large-scale pottery production in regions like Shigaraki and Tokoname.

 3. Raku Kiln (楽窯) – The Ceremonial Kiln

-Small and rapidly fired, the Raku kiln is used for hand-formed, low-fired ware, traditionally tied to tea ceremony culture.
-Pieces are removed while hot and cooled in open air or water, resulting in unpredictable crackles and textures.
+Small and rapidly fired the Raku kiln is used for hand-formed, low-fired ware.
+It's traditionally tied to tea ceremony culture.
+Pieces are removed while hot and cooled in open air or water which results in unpredictable crackles and textures.

 4. Jagama / Tube Kilns (蛇窯) – The Snake Kiln